-14. Paragraph 4.1 of EN-1 and paragraph 2.6 of EN-3 refer to the implications of the Marine Policy Statement (MPS) in relation to offshore wind, noting that the Infrastructure Planning Commission (now SoS) must have regard to the MPS and applicable marine plans in taking any decision which relates to the exercise of any

-- function capable of affecting the whole or any part of the UK marine area.
-Further consideration of compliance with the MPS is set out in the PS at Section 2.3. - 15.
-The Project satisfies the vision and objectives of the MPS through its contribution towards renewable energy targets, thereby helping in the development of a low carbon economy and as a sustainable economic development.
-Further, the assessment of the potential impacts of the Project through the completion of a detailed Environmental Impact Assessment (EIA) and by way of the conditions and requirements of the draft DCO, will ensure its sustainable nature.
+- 16. Paragraph 4.1 of EN-1 and paragraph 2.6 of EN-3 refer to the implications of the Marine Policy Statement (MPS) in relation to offshore wind, noting that the Infrastructure Planning Commission (now SoS) must have regard to the MPS and applicable marine plans in taking any decision which relates to the exercise of any function capable of affecting the whole or any part of the UK marine area.
+Further consideration of compliance with the MPS is set out in the Planning Statement at section 2.3. - 17.
+The Project satisfies the vision and objectives of the MPS through its contribution towards renewable energy targets, thereby helping in the development of a low carbon economy and sustainable economic development.
+Further, the assessment of the potential impacts of the Project, through the completion of a detailed Environmental Impact Assessment (EIA), and secured through the conditions and requirements of the draft DCO, will ensure its sustainable nature. - 18.
+The applicable marine plan for the project is the East Inshore and Offshore marine plans.
+The Applicant has demonstrated compliance with these plans through a check list that was submitted at Deadline 1 of the examination (REP1-038).